 The centre aims to promote independence, maintain function and manage complex clinical problems, to help patients live well for as long as possible.
 Staff can help to address problems with symptom management and the physical, psychological and emotional issues associated with a terminal illness, as well as provide support and guidance with financial or social concerns and spiritual care.

 The Active Intervention Centre offers a safe, secure and comfortable environment for people with terminal illnesses to discuss concerns with a healthcare professional, and a space to meet other people who are living with a similar illness to themselves and experiencing similar concerns.

 Therapies and services available include:

 Helps patients to overcome problems and feelings often associated with a terminal illness, by suggesting solutions to practical problems to help maintain your independence and enable you to get the most out of life.
-The team undertake home assessments and can organise equipment to help you in the home.
+The team can organise equipment to help you at home.

 Supports patients to be more independently mobile.
 They undertake assessments and encourage patients to do as much as possible physically, as well as helping to alleviate problems and symptoms associated with you condition.
 Patients attending the centre can also access the physiotherapy gym and exercise classes.

 Provides practical and emotional support to patients, families and friends.
 The team can advise on financial matters and liaise with other organisations, agencies and services on your behalf.

 Offers help and support to patients, families and friends of all faiths and those of no faith.